LSPECTRONIZTAR/LSPECTR-OS/README.md

 We welcome contributions to LSPECTR-OS!
 Feel free to fork the repository, make improvements, and submit pull requests.
 Together, we can continue to enhance the LSPECTR-OS experience for all users.

 If you've developed a project using TurboWarp or PenguinMod that you think would be a great addition to LSPECTR-OS, we welcome your contributions!
-See the [contribution](https://github.com/LSPECTRONIZTAR/lspectr-os/blob/main/CONTRIBUTING.md) file for more information.
+[Read the contribution documentation](https://github.com/LSPECTRONIZTAR/lspectr-os/blob/main/CONTRIBUTING.md) for more information.

 ## Support